 Ohio is using a 2011 inventory as the nonattainment base year.
-Area, nonroad mobile, airport related emissions (AIR), and point source emissions (EGUs and non-EGUs) were collected from the Ozone NAAQS Implementation Modeling platform (2011v6.1).
-For 2011, Tables 2 through 6.
+Area, non-road mobile, airport related emissions (AIR), and point source emissions (EGUs and non-EGUs) were collected from the Ozone NAAQS Implementation Modeling platform (2011v6.1).
+For 2011, this represents actual data Ohio reported to EPA for the 2011 National Emissions inventory (NEI).
+Because emissions from state inventory databases, the NEI, and the Ozone NAAQS Emissions Modeling platform are annual totals, tons per summer day were derived according to EPA's April

-this represents actual data Ohio reported to EPA for the 2011 National Emissions inventory (NEI).
-Because emissions from state inventory databases, the NEI, and the Ozone NAAQS Emissions Modeling platform are annual totals, tons per summer day were derived according to EPA's guidance document "Temporal Allocation of Annual Emissions Using EMCH Temporal Profiles" dated April 29 2002, using the temporal allocation references accompanying the 2011v6.1 modeling inventory files.
-Onroad mobile source emissions were developed in conjunction with the Ohio EPA, the Ohio Department of Transportation, the Mid-Ohio Regional Planning Commission (MORPC), and the Licking County Area Transportation (LCAT) and were calculated from emission factors produced by EPA's Motor Vehicle Emission Simulator (MOVES) model and data extracted from the region's travel-demand model.
+29, 2002 guidance document entitled "Temporal Allocation of Annual Emissions Using EMCH Temporal Profiles" using the temporal allocation references accompanying the 2011v6.1 modeling inventory files.
+On-road mobile source emissions were developed in conjunction with the Ohio EPA, the Ohio Department of Transportation, the Akron Metropolitan Area Transportation Study (AMATS), and the Northeast Ohio Areawide Coordinating Agency (NOACA) and were calculated from emission factors produced by EPA's Motor Vehicle Emission Simulator (MOVES) model and data extracted from the region's travel-demand model.

-For the attainment inventory, Ohio is using 2014, one of the years the Columbus area monitored attainment of the 2008 ozone standard.
+For the attainment inventory, Ohio is using 2014, one of the years the Cleveland area monitored attainment of the 2008 ozone standard.
 Because the 2014 NEI inventory was not available at the time Ohio EPA was compiling the redesignation request, the state was unable to use the 2014 NEI inventory directly.
-For area, nonroad mobile, and AIR, 2014 emissions were derived by interpolating between 2011 and 2018 Ozone NAAQS Emissions Modeling platform inventories.
+For area, non-road mobile, and AIR, 2014 emissions were derived by interpolating between 2011 and 2018 Ozone NAAQS Emissions Modeling platform inventories.
 The point source sector for the 2014 inventory was developed using actual 2014 point source emissions reported to the state database, which serve as the basis for the point source emissions reported to EPA for the NEI.
 Summer day inventories were derived for these sectors using the methodology described above.
-Finally, onroad mobile source emissions were developed using the same methodology described above for the 2011 inventory.
+Finally, on-road mobile source emissions were developed using the same methodology described above for the 2011 inventory.

-Using the inventories described above, Ohio's submittal documents changes in VOC and NO_x emissions from 2011 to 2014 for the Columbus area.
-Emissions data are shown in
+Using the inventories described above, Ohio's submittal documents changes in VOC and NO_X emissions from 2011 to 2014 for the Cleveland area.
+Emissions data are shown in Tables 2 through 6.

-TABLE 2-COLUMBUS AREA NO_X EMISSIONS FOR NONATTAINMENT YEAR 2011 (TPSD)
+Table 2-Cleveland Area NO_X Emissions for Nonattainment Year 2011 (TPSD)